 For further travel details please visit our location page.

-If you would like to book accommodation whilst visiting the campus then we are pleased to offer en suite accommodation on campus, which is within easy walking distance of lecture rooms and other facilities.
+If you would like to book accommodation whilst visiting then we are pleased to offer en suite accommodation on campus, which is within easy walking distance of lecture rooms and other facilities.
 To make an enquiry or booking, please contact Venue Cranfield.
-When booking accommodation please state you are attending the IFAC Symposium.
-There are two on campus hotels available, both Mitchell Hall and the Cranfield Management Development Centre can be booked through Venue Cranfield.
+When booking accommodation please state that you are attending the RED-UAS workshop.
+There are two on-campus hotels available, both Mitchell Hall and the Cranfield Management Development Centre can be booked through Venue Cranfield.
 Accommodation on campus is limited so we advise early booking.

 Who should attendThose involved in UAS research, education and development.